Mullen Automotive Inc. (MULN) Shares Down Despite Recent Market Volatility

-Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has decreased by -7.75 compared to its previous closing price of 0.29.
-However, the company has seen a -26.10% decrease in its stock price over the last five trading sessions.
+Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has decreased by -4.69 compared to its previous closing price of 0.24. however, the company has experienced a -20.61% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 10/19/22 that Mullen Automotive Stock Climbs After Electric Last Mile Bankruptcy Deal

+Moreover, the 36-month beta value for MULN is 2.46.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored